 Often termed “congregate care,” there is a broad spectrum of independent and assisted living care options available to seniors with varying needs.
 “Independent living” facilities are specifically designed to accommodate social and recreational activities within a community of seniors; they do not offer any complementary domestic services, such as meal preparation.

 “Assisted living” or “residential care” tend to combine independent living facilities with shared services such as dining, laundry, and housekeeping—and in some cases, medication management and other personal services.
 They also include some shared living spaces and provide access to social and recreational activities and transportation.
 Unlike nursing homes, assisted living communities do not provide extensive medical care.

 Intermediate care facilities provide additional assistance with daily activities beyond what assisted living provides, such as help with bathing and eating.
 “Board and care” homes are subsidized group living arrangements that provide help with daily activities to low-income seniors who do not require the level of care of a nursing home.
 Nursing homes go a step further by providing true nursing care at a full-time level once only available through hospitals.
 Unlike at hospitals, however, residents of nursing homes are still free to come and go as they please.

 The mission of hospice care is to provide supportive, as opposed to curative, care to terminally ill patients in order to make them as comfortable as possible.
-It is specifically funded for patients whose life expectancy is six months or less.
-As such, hospice combines care at medical facilities with varying degrees of homecare in order to provide around-the-clock assistance and/or monitoring.
+It is specifically funded for those whose life expectancy is 6 months or less.
+As such, hospice combines care at medical facilities with varying degrees of home care in order to provide around-the-clock assistance and/or monitoring.